MaherBTA/Axelor-Copilot/README.md

 # Axelor-Copilot
 AI for boosting coding on Axelor ERP

-## Coding on Axelor usign human language syntax
+## Coding on Axelor using human language syntax